SyntaxeQL/syntaxe/README.md

 ## Time operators

-When performing time-based query operations, you can match 12-hour time formats to 24-hour time formats and vice versa.
+When performing time-based query operations, you can match 12-hour time format values to 24-hour time format values and vice versa.

 When you provide a 12-hour time value to match a 24-hour time value, you'll also have to specify the period e.g. `am` or `pm`.